 The Provision was designed as a mechanism to prevent this.
-It was a contractual obligation between the builder/seller of the property and the original buyer that generally required the original buyer to occupy the property in question as his or her primary residence for one year after the sale, and provided for a breach of contract remedy for the builder/seller if the original buyer failed to do so.
-In the event of a breach, the builder/seller had the right to sue the original buyer for any profits realized on the buyer's sale, or (if possible) sue to require the original buyer to sell the property to the builder/seller for the original purchase price.
-If there was no price appreciation, however, the Provision was a nullity.
+It created an obligation between the builder/seller of the property and the original buyer that generally required the original buyer to occupy the property in question as his or her primary residence for one year after the sale, and provided for a remedy for the builder/seller if the original buyer failed to do so.
+In the event of a breach, the builder/seller had the right to recover profits realized on the buyer's sale, or (if possible) sue to require the original buyer to sell the property to the builder/seller for the original purchase price.
+If there was no appreciation, however, the Provision was a nullity.
 Additionally, the Provision also provided substantial protection for buyers who may experience life-altering events that require them to move, such as loss of employment or a death in the family.
 In such circumstances, the builder/seller would agree not to enforce the Provision against the original buyer.
-An example of such "hardship" exemption is provided below from a Provision used in Texas:
+An example of such "hardship" exemption is provided below from a Provision used in Arizona: